Updated December 2017

 Your challenge: We follow traffic law.
 We don’t “cork” intersections (i.e., block cars from proceeding until all our riders have made it through), we don’t ride 6 abreast, we don’t roll through crosswalks when pedestrians are there.
 Etc., etc., etc.

 Our support: Oh, so you’re not a bike law expert?
 Well, then.
 No ride for you! (jokes…) Seriously, though.
-Come 15 minutes early for a pre-ride chat that introduces you the rules of the road and our ride, and answers all your questions.
-Then, on the ride itself, we provide several trained “Cruise Directors” who watch for and gently correct any behavior that’s unsafe or unlawful.
+Come 30 minutes early for a pre-ride chat with one of our leaders that introduces you the rules of the road and our ride, and answers all your questions.
+Be sure to check in with Deo.
+On the ride itself, we provide several trained “Cruise Directors” who watch for and gently correct any behavior that’s unsafe or unlawful.
 You got this!

 Your challenge: We ride 15–20 miles.
 Sometimes, when the weather is nice, we may even ride slightly more.
+When the weather is really cold or rainy, we'll likely ride less.
 And there will be hills, sweat and mechanical issues, yes.